-Clothing and accessories may not be divisive in nature or use or depict hate speech targeting groups based on race, ethnicity, gender, sexual orientation, gender identity, religious affiliation or any other protected groups.
+Clothing and accessories may not be divisive in nature or use or depict hate speech targeting groups based on race, ethnicity, sex, sexual orientation, religious affiliation or any other protected groups.

 Clothing and accessories, including gang identifiers and divisive messages, must not threaten the health or safety of any other student or staff.